 - when these symptoms started

-- whether the symptoms affect your or your child’s day-to-day life – for example, if they make socialising difficult
+- whether?the symptoms affect your or your childfs day-to-day life???for example, if they make socialising difficult

-- if there have been any recent significant events in your or your child's life, such as a death or divorce in the family
+- if there have been any recent significant events in your?life or your child's, such as?a death or divorce in the family

-- if there is a family history of ADHD
+- if there's a family history of ADHD

 - about any other problems or symptoms of different health conditions you or your child may have

-If your child's behaviour doesn't improve, and both you and your GP thinks it is seriously affecting their day-to-day life, your GP should refer you and your child to a specialist for a formal assessment (see below).
+If your child's behaviour doesn't improve, and both you and your GP?believe it's seriously affecting their day-to-day life, your GP should refer you and your child to a specialist for a formal assessment (see below).

 For adults with possible ADHD, your GP will assess your symptoms and may refer you for an assessment if:

-- you were not diagnosed with ADHD as a child, but your symptoms began during childhood and have been ongoing since then
+- you weren't diagnosed with ADHD as a child, but your symptoms began during childhood and have been ongoing since then

-- your symptoms cannot be explained by a mental health condition
+- your symptoms can't be explained by a mental health condition

-- your symptoms have a significant impact on your day-to-day life – for example, if you are underachieving at work or find intimate relationships difficult
+- your symptoms have a?significant impact on your day-to-day life???for example, if you're underachieving at work or find intimate relationships difficult

 You may also be referred to a specialist if you had ADHD as a child or young person, and your symptoms are now causing moderate or severe functional impairment.